maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     $break11:           11;
     $break12:           12;

 We're starting from a total column size of 4 instead of 12 since we are approaching development from a mobile first perspective.
-Then I add breakpoints from 5 to 12 columns.
-I do this because I want to test which breakpoints are best for the devices I'm targeting.
+Then I add breakpoints from 5 to 12 column layouts.
+I do this because I want to test which breakpoints and corresponding grid layouts are best for the devices I'm targeting.
 To identify the breakpoint being utilized I set up my styles as follows:

     .container
       +container($total-columns, $break5, $break6, $break7, $break8, $break9, $break10, $break11, $break12)